DLR-RM/BlenderProc/docs/tutorials/key_frames.md

 ### Objects

-When setting object poses, e.q. via `obj.set_location(location)` they are by default set for all key frames.
+When setting object poses, e.g. via `obj.set_location(location)` they are by default set for all key frames.
 If you want to assign object poses to a specific frame `i`, you can make use of the `frame` parameter: `obj.set_location(location, frame=i)`.